jeffsouza01/devbank-api/README.md

-# Read Me First
-The following was discovered as part of building this project:

-* The original package name 'com.devweek.devbank-api' is invalid and this project uses 'com.devweek.devbankapi' instead.
+# DevBank API

+This project is made to execute same transactions of a bank.

-# Getting Started
+# Getting Started on Spring

 ### Reference Documentation
 For further reference, please consider the following sections: